 01 The session in one read

-Yet the day carried a subtle crosscurrent: the peso weakened even as shares rose, with USD/CLP firming 0.68% to 927.38 and undoing part of the previous session’s currency gains.
+Yet the day carried a subtle crosscurrent, as the peso weakened even as shares rose.
+USD/CLP firmed 0.68% to 927.38, undoing part of the previous session’s currency gains.

-For a foreign investor the read is a market still grinding higher on domestic leaders, but with the twin anchors — the peso and copper — leaning gently against the move rather than powering it.
+For a foreign investor the read is a market still grinding higher on domestic leaders.
+But the twin anchors, the peso and copper, leaned gently against the move rather than powering it.

 Assessment — A grind higher, led by banks not copper MEDIUM

-The evidence points to a narrow, constructive session: financials and lithium did the lifting while a softer peso and a copper dip kept the move honest, and losers such as CAP and the retail-property names capped breadth.
-Watch Tuesday’s June CPI, seen easing to 3.7% year-on-year from 3.9% — the read that most directly shapes the Central Bank’s 28 July decision and the peso from here.
+The evidence points to a narrow, constructive session.
+Financials and lithium did the lifting, while a softer peso and a copper dip kept the move honest, and losers such as CAP and the retail-property names capped breadth.
+Watch Tuesday’s June CPI, seen easing to 3.7% year-on-year from 3.9%.
+That read most directly shapes the Central Bank’s 28 July decision and the peso from here.

 02 The day’s numbers